rupeshtiwari/rupeshtiwari.github.io/_drafts/azure-service-bus-basics.md

 ![](https://imgur.com/blET47j.png)

-Correlation filter is faster than sql filter
+Correlation filter is faster than SQL filter

 subscriptions are virtual queue

 subscriber receives from those virtual queues.

 ## Topologies

 topic with forwarding

 subscription as working queue

 setup rules that match subscription

 then in subscription u can forward to queue

 ![](https://imgur.com/5t4MGUZ.png)
 then u just write functions to receive from the queue.

 NSB does the same.

 ![](https://imgur.com/zLJmMje.png)

 ![](https://imgur.com/q2Ppb8u.png)

 ## Atomic Sends

 Batch multiple messages together and they either successful or fail together.
 Transaction ways to send or role back together.

 Create Transaction flow and send

 ![](https://imgur.com/undefined.png)

-scope is complete then only message becom visible in destination queue.
+scope is complete then only message become visible in destination queue.

 ![](https://imgur.com/vd6yBlB.png)

 ## Batching

 latency optimization technique not cost
 ![](https://imgur.com/X36EfDY.png)
-send 10 messages to one single call to ASB so bandwidth will be heigher.
+send 10 messages to one single call to ASB so bandwidth will be higher.
 But you get less latency
 ![](https://imgur.com/HKlwwtz.png)
 standard 250 kb
-100 msg in single trnasation then sdk excpeiotn
+100 msg in single transition then SDK exception

-queue of sb message
+queue of SB message

 get single batch

 Try Add will return false if batch is full

 Calculates message size and if u r standard 250kb if u reach the threshold for premium 1MB size of messages in batch
 ![](https://imgur.com/L9NTk4G.png)

 This will throw

 ![](https://imgur.com/6xDnpcN.png)

 #### Want to send more message in batch ?

 Send more messages then upgrade to premium tier.

-Use `ServiceBus.AttachmentPlugin` with new sdk
+Use `ServiceBus.AttachmentPlugin` with new SDK

 ## Send Via

 allows u to have an atomic

 one incoming and all out going messages.

 if exception then all messages go out to all destinations

 incoming go to transfer queue

 when incoming messsage is success
 ![](https://imgur.com/nW1bnD6.png)

 then only outgoing message will go to the outgoing queues.
 ![](https://imgur.com/S3sXoWY.png)
-it cannot be done on multiple sb client it should be in same client.
+it cannot be done on multiple SB client it should be in same client.

 ![](https://imgur.com/HI4Ui3c.png)

-witout send via
+without send via

 ![](https://imgur.com/6mSMOkE.png)